Pathlight School

 Pathlight School is a special school for children with autism in Singapore.
 Founded in 2004, it is run by the non-profit Autism Resource Centre and comprises one half of the national educational provision for autistic children.
-The school educates students in social and life skills, teaches them mainstream curriculum subjects and prepares them for employment in an autism friendly environment.
+The school educates students in social and life skills, teaches them mainstream curriculum subjects and prepares them for employment in an autism-friendly environment.

 History

-In 2003, the Autism Resource Centre (ARC) launched a project to provide comprehensive support for autistic Singaporeans, which included plans to set up the first autism-focused special school in Singapore.
-The ARC collaborated with the Rainbow Centre over a period of five months to renovate the temporary campus, recruit school staff, decide on the school values and develop the school programmes.
+In 2003, the Autism Resource Centre (ARC) collaborated with the Rainbow Centre to establish a school for autistic children.
+It opened in January 2004, named Pathlight School, with 10 teachers and 41 students.

-After opening in January 2004 with 10 teachers and 41 students, Pathlight School conducted charity walks, merchandise sales and other events to raise funds for the introduction of more programmes for an expanding intake.
 In 2007, two teachers from Pathlight School won the inaugural Most Outstanding Special Education Teacher Award and Most Innovative Special Education Teacher Award, given by the Singaporean Ministry of Education and National Council of Social Service.
 In 2009, the Autism Association of Singapore launched a second autism-focused special school, Eden School, and the two schools formed a partnership.
 The following year, Pathlight School moved to its permanent campus and announced plans to develop student internship programmes, build an information technology centre, and set up a lifelong learning club for alumni.

 Campus

 The permanent campus of Pathlight School at Ang Mo Kio Avenue 10, which was constructed by W Architects and cost S$34 million to build, spans 1.6 ha.
 Its facilities include 45 classrooms, four computer labs, three courtyards, an industrial kitchen and a multi-purpose area, as well as special art, music and design rooms.
-The campus was designed to offer students "dignity" and an autism friendly environment.
-For example, the walls and floors have a simple colour scheme, to avoid triggering sensory overload, while the taps in the canteen are slightly different from each other to help students learn to adopt less rigid routines.
-Due to limited facilities, some academic lessons, known as satellite classes, are conducted by Pathlight teachers at nearby mainstream schools, including Mayflower Secondary School, Peirce Secondary School, and Yio Chu Kang Secondary School.

-In November 2025, Pathlight officially opened its third campus in Tampines, it now has an enrollment of 300 hundred students, and can take in up to 800 students.
-The campus is meant to be a space that tests and refines ideas for Pathlight's And Mo Kio campuses and future sites.
+In November 2025, Pathlight officially opened its third campus in Tampines, it now has an enrollment of 300 students, and can take in up to 800 students.
+The campus is meant to be a space that tests and refines ideas for Pathlight's Ang Mo Kio campuses and future sites.
 Key features of the Tampines campus include a canteen run by an ARC social enterprise, where senior students and alumni can learn to operate food production technology.
 It also has a studio apartment on campus for students to practice independent living skills.
 A fourth campus is being built in Punggol, slated to open in 2032.